07:00 AM EDT

 About Our Auction

 Our Annual Benefit Auction is online only again this year.
 This is a significant fund raiser for the museum, and we appreciate your support.
+The museum is a non-profit organization, and all proceeds benefit the museum and help us create new exhibits, and keep our doors open for the public to enjoy our museum.
 We are continuing to add items, so please check back often!

 No payment information is required to place bids.
 Payment information is required only when a participant is determined to be the winning bidder at the end of the auction.
 To participate and place bids, participants simply need to create an account.
 No credit card or payment information is needed.